 – Projector Brightness Will Brighten Your Viewing Experience

 Projector brightness is measured by a unit called ANSI lumens.

-A home theater projector will typically begin their lumens at around 1,000 for a quality picture.
+A home theater projector will typically begin its lumens at around 1,000 for a quality picture.
 However, you’ll see lumens often go well above that.
 Many are 2,000+ and some, such as the VAVA 4K Laser TV, will reach as much as 6,000 lumens of brightness.

 If you have a dedicated space that you’ve optimized for a home theater experience, the brightness won’t mean as much to you.
 As in, if your viewing room has controlled lighting, it won’t be that big of a deal.